The Seemingly Small Things

 The goodness of God blows me away.

 I love to journal.
-I have for years, and in 2020 I started my first junk journal, having no clue I would be able to fill it with pictures of my engagement and wedding and hikes with Chris Sledge.
-But with how overwhelming year became, I got behind.
+I have for years, and in 2020 I started my first junk journal, having no clue I would be able to fill it with pictures of my engagement and wedding and hikes with my husband, Chris.
+But with how overwhelming the year became, I got behind.
 Instead of regularly making note of things I took pictures and said I’d print them off later.

 Towards the end of last year I did get many memories printed and I was excited about finishing up the journal.
 Creating something to leave our kids to know how God was so intricately involved in their beginning even before they were conceived is a dream of mine.